 You May Also Enjoy 5 Sleep Routine Tips for Back to School

 #9.
 Clear your own schedule

 Some parents like to get a school year organiser at this time to fill in key dates and keep track of everyone’s activities and schedules.

-You may also like 10 Back to School Tips to Overcome First Day Nerves
+You May Also Enjoy 10 Back to School Tips to Overcome First Day Nerves

 #10.
 Have a dedicated storage area!

 Identify an area in your home, hallway, closet where the inevitable back packs, gym bags and coats will go.
 Make sure everyone knows where this is in advance and ideally give everyone a dedicated spot/coat hook!